nhumrich/small-prox/README.md

 ### Do I need to use host networking (`--net host`)?

-Depends on how your using this.
+Depends on how you're using this.
 If you are only using this proxy to proxy to containers, then you could just forward port 80 and 443.
 However, in order to use the "local port forwarding" feature, you will need to run on the host network.
 However, on MacOS, you actually do not need net=host, but instead need to port forward port 80 and 443.
 MacOS uses a dns record `docker.for.mac.localhost` instead of `127.0.0.1` for "local forwarding".